usask-rc/ec2-sample-single-al2023/README.md

 # ec2-sample-single-al2023

 Sample terraform project to create a single EC2 instance with a public IP running Amazon Linux 2023.

 This repository is intended for University of Saskatchewan researchers deploying to AWS, it may not work in your environment.
-Please note that if you deploy the resources in this repository into your AWS account, you will start to incur charges.
+Please note that if you deploy the resources in this repository into your AWS account **you will start to incur charges**.
 You are encouraged to destroy the resources when you are done testing so that the charges do not continue to accumulate.

 1. Download and install the needed tools: